Tom Schaar: 1080 means three complete skate spins

 The biggest and most talented stars in skateboarding have tried it for decades but never quite landed it.

-The MegaRamp used for practice at the Woodward West camp provides some of the speed and velocity needed, but the 50-foot gap in the ramp hindered Tom's ability to keep that momentum going all the way through to the quarter pipe to land the trick successfully.
+The MegaRamp used for practice at the Woodward West camp provides some of the needed speed and velocity, but the 50-foot gap in the ramp hindered Tom's ability to keep that momentum going through to the quarter pipe to land the trick successfully.

 Meanwhile, it was possible to bridge the gap by creating a custom-built roll-over feature, allowing Tom to drop in on the 70-foot-tall MegaRamp and roll right over the giant gap.